 All members of a household should continue to practise good hygiene and regularly and thoroughly wash their hands.

 If a school site has been closed, staff and children should get tested only if they develop symptoms

-Unless directed by DHHS, staff and children do not need to get tested unless they develop symptoms.
+Unless directed by DH, staff and children do not need to get tested unless they develop symptoms.
 Symptoms can include:

 - chills or sweats

 - sore throat

 - runny nose